Error Analysis of Triangular Optimal Transport Maps for Filtering: Introduction

 The article makes three key contributions towards characterizing and understanding the error of \textit{quadratic} conditional OT methods for filtering: \begin{enumerate}[label=(\roman*)] \item \emph{\textbf{Error analysis for conditional Brenier maps}}.
 Our first main contribution is the quantification of statistical estimation errors for conditional OT maps as outlined in \Cref{Sec:Error analysis for conditional OT}.
 Given a reference measure $\eta_\U \in \PP(\Re^n)$ and a joint target measure $\nu \in \PP( \Re^m \times \Re^n)$, we consider the family of conditional Brenier maps that satisfy $\nabla_u \phi^\dagger( y, \cdot) \# \eta_\U = \nu( \cdot \mid y)$ for $y \in \Re^m$.
 The functions $\phi^\dagger(y, \cdot)$ are the Brenier potentials, parameterized by $y$, associated with the quadratic optimal transportation of $\eta_\U$ to $\nu(\cdot \mid y)$ as measures on $\Re^n$.
 We then consider an empirical estimation $\wh\phi$ of $\phi^\dagger$ by solving the dual conditional OT problem using finitely many samples $\{ (y_i, u_i) \}_{i=1}^N \overset{\text{i.i.d.}}{\sim}\nu$ and by restricting $\widehat\phi$ to a restricted approximation class.
 With this setup, we establish error bounds of the following form:

 where the outer expectation is with respect to the empirical samples used to train/estimate $\wh\phi$ and $\lesssim$ hides independent constants.
-The slow rate (\Cref{thm: slow rate}) holds under very general assumptions and decouples the finite sample error from the approximation bias due to parameterization.
-The faster rate (\Cref{thm: fast rate}) requires stronger regularity assumptions alongside controlling the approximation bias with the sample size $N$.
-We emphasize that the above error bound is of independent interest in the context of conditional OT and more broadly, simulation based inference \cite{cranmer2020frontier}.
+The slow rate (\Cref{thm: slow rate}) holds under very general assumptions \editstart while the faster rate (\Cref{thm: fast rate}) requires stronger regularity assumptions. \editend We note that the above error bound is of independent interest regarding conditional OT and more broadly, simulation based inference \cite{cranmer2020frontier}.

 \item \emph{\textbf{Error analysis for the OT filter (OTF) algorithm}}.
 Building upon contribution (i), we analyze the estimation error of an idealized OTF algorithm in \Cref{Sec:Error analysis for OTF}.
 We consider a sequence of empirical Brenier potentials satisfying $\nabla_u \wh \phi_t(y, \cdot) \# \wh \eta^t_\U = \wh \pi^t$ in the same notation as \eqref{basic-filter}.
 Then we quantify the error of $\wh \pi^t$ by considering appropriate divergences $D: \PP(\Re^n) \times \PP(\Re^n) \to \Re_{\ge 0}$ (e.g. the Wasserstein-1 metric), and giving a bound of the form